mdasfour/node-simulation/README.md

 ## Description:

-This application is based on a coding exercise that I was given.
+This application is based on a technical assessment that I was given.
 Its goal was to build an application to simulate nodes on a network and to give the team that is in charge of monitoring these nodes the ability to do the following:

 - Add/Remove Nodes.
 - Bring a node online.